laxjovial/tatafo/database/README.md

 Logging and Error Handling: Includes logging for operations and raises exceptions on errors for proper handling in calling functions.

 Now that we have firestore_manager.py, we need to update the backend/api/auth_api.py and backend/api/user_api.py to use this real Firestore integration instead of the mock dictionaries.

+1. database/firestore_manager.py (Updated for Global Config Management) I'm adding get_global_config and set_global_config methods to handle documents in a dedicated app_configs collection, which will store our rbac_capabilities and tiers data. database/firestore_manager.py (Updated for Global Config Management) Jul 3, 2:26 AM

+Open

+Key Changes in database/firestore_manager.py:

+New Global Config Methods:

+get_global_config(config_name: str): Retrieves a document (e.g., "rbac_capabilities", "tiers") from the app_configs public collection.

+set_global_config(config_name: str, data: Dict[str, Any]): Sets (creates or overwrites) a document in the app_configs public collection.
+This is what the admin UI/backend will use to update these configurations.

+Asynchronous Operations: All new methods are async to align with Firestore's asynchronous client library.

+Logging and Error Handling: Standard logging and exception handling are included.